ShubhamS168/Celebal-CSI-Data-Science/README.md

 # 🔍 CSI Weekly Assignments Repository

-Welcome to the **CSI (Celebal Summer Internship) Weekly Assignments** repository!
-This space is dedicated to hosting weekly tasks, projects, and assignments assigned as part of CSI activities.
+Welcome to the **CSI (Celebal Summer Internship)** Weekly Assignments repository!
+This repository contains weekly tasks and programming exercises aimed at developing strong problem-solving and coding skills.

 ---

 ## 📁 Repository Structure

-Each folder or file in this repository corresponds to a specific weekly assignment.
-Assignments include Python programs, pattern problems, algorithm implementations, and more.
+Assignments are organized by week.
+Each folder contains the Python scripts and a `README.md` documenting the task.

 ### Example Structure:
 ```